GamesCreed

 And with that out of the way, how is the gameplay that Sockventure provides you?
 Well, it is exactly what you’d expect from any platforming game, which is meant as a compliment!

 To begin with, you’re introduced to the simple controls, of course.
-As a 2D platformer, you can run from side to side and do either a short hop or long jump based on how long you hold the jump button down.
+As a 2D platformer, you can run from side to side and do either a short hop or a long jump based on how long you hold the jump button down.
 Simple, yet well-refined and effective.
 Sockventure handled its controls very well.
 They felt tight and responsive, which is exactly how they should feel in a game within this genre.

 Sockventure features seven different ‘Chapters’, all with different themed obstacles and color schemes.
 Each chapter has a good handful of individual levels to go through, with the ultimate goal of traversing each level to be, well, finding the socks and making it to the end of the chapter.
 Nothing incredibly strenuous, though the levels did feature what felt like a very solid difficulty curve.
 It never particularly felt like there was a rapid spike in difficulty at any point during my gameplay.